Davidian1024/markdown_testing/README.md

 Clone this repository.

-Install Rust
-Follow the instructions at https://rustup.rs/
+Install Rust by following the instructions at https://rustup.rs/

+Add the wasm32-unknown-unknown Rust compilation target for browser-based WebAssembly.
+<code>rustup target add wasm32-unknown-unknown</code>